If you’ve never had kitchen sink cookies, you’re in for a real treat.

 I could go on, but I think you get the picture.
 These cookies will work with any crazy combination you can think of!

+- Let them cool.
 Pulling these out of the oven when they’re still a little soft in the center is the key to that great texture.
-Be sure to give them time to cool, so they set up just right.
-But I won’t tell if you dive right in!
+But be sure to give them time to cool, so they set up just right.

 We are sorry that this post was not useful for you!